 In our opinion, your pants are the most important item of clothing to consider when planning what to wear hiking.
 Generally, you’ll want hiking pants that are flexible, durable, and don’t cause chafing or stiffness so you can move over rocky areas, scrambles, and steep ascents with ease.
 This means pants like jeans, khakis, thick sweatpants, and other inflexible or non-breathable fabrics are generally not great choices for adventures on the trails.

-Additionally, we recommend wearing long pants or leggings instead of shorts, because they protect you from things like mosquitoes and ticks, as well as poison ivy and poison oak.
+We recommend wearing long pants or leggings in areas with lots of mosquitoes and ticks, as well as poison ivy and poison oak.
 These common skin irritants can cause massive discomfort on long hikes, and wearing pants is the easiest way to avoid contact with them.

 Our favorite women’s hiking pants are, hands down, the Halle Pant from PrAna.
 They’re super comfortable and stretchy, and are made out of PrAna’s Zion fabric, which is durable and sweat-wicking.
 Used by both hikers and rock climbers for all kinds of rugged adventures, we don’t go anywhere outdoors without these pants.